Introduction

 Summary

 To summarize, breaks and continues allow for more advanced flexibility in C programming.
-These statements allow the programmer to control the content of the loop which can save a lot of time down the line.
-Therefore, understanding how these statements work and when to use them is important when developing in C. It's also important to look up other resources online to understand what scenarios fit best with each statement and help you become a better programmer.
-If you follow these tips and practice coding in C, you'll start seeing quite quickly a different level of programming complexity that would have seemed impossible before gaining familiarity with Breaks and Continues.
+These break and continue statements in the C example, and different types of break and continue statements in the C language, allow the programmer to control the content of the loop, which can save a lot of time down the line.
+Therefore, understanding how these statements work and when to use them is important when developing in C. It's also crucial to explore other online resources, including C Certification courses, to gain a comprehensive understanding of this break and continue statement in C and become a better programmer.